skip to main content

 An F-1 visa can be issued no more than 120 days before the reporting date listed on Form I-20, but you can enter the U.S. no earlier than 30 days before I-20 program start date.

-You can apply for an F-1 visa earlier than 120 days before the start date, to allow for visa processing and security clearance delays but even if you apply earlier than 120 days, the consulate still cannot actually issue the visa until 120 days before the program start date.’’
+You may apply for an F-1 visa earlier than 120 days before your program start date to allow time for visa processing and security clearances.
+However, even if you apply early, the consulate cannot issue the visa until 120 days before the program begins.

 Change of Status to F-1 within the United States

 If you are in the United States in a valid immigration status, you may be eligible to change your status to F-1.
-There are two ways to change your status: by application to U.S. Citizenship and Immigration Services (USCIS) or by visiting a U.S. Consulate outside the U.S. In either case, you must be a continuing student or a newly admitted student for the upcoming semester for ISS to assist you with this process.
+There are two ways to do this:

 Please visit the following link for more information: Changing to a Nonimmigrant F or M Student Status